 - Coordinate and collaborate with other student organizations with similar global health interests.

-This Student Advisory Council has no programmatic, administrative, or legislative authority and will serve in an advisory role only.
+This Council has no programmatic, administrative, or legislative authority and will serve in an advisory role only.

-Membership on the Student Advisory Council shall be determined by the Executive Director and the Faculty Director of the Center for Global Health and shall consist of students interested in the stated purpose of the organization who have completed an application process.
+Membership shall consist of students interested in the stated purpose of the organization who have completed an application process.
 Members shall be enrolled in one of MUSC’s six colleges, shall maintain good academic standing, and shall maintain good professional standing while serving.

 Members serve on a volunteer basis only and shall receive no compensation for their services as members.
 Because membership is voluntary, there may be times when all colleges are not represented on the Council.
 However, due diligence shall be made to assure that representation of students from all colleges is maintained whenever a vacancy occurs.

-The Student Advisory Council may modify the annual meeting schedule at the beginning of each academic year.
-Follow-up email notices will be provided to each Council member and in advance of every scheduled meeting.
+The Council may modify the annual meeting schedule at the beginning of each academic year.
+Follow-up email notices will be provided to each member and in advance of every scheduled meeting.
+Notice of any last-minute cancellations shall be communicated as soon as possible prior to the scheduled meeting.

-Should any amendment to this charter be required, the Executive Director of the Center for Global Health shall work with the Student Advisory Council to derive an amendment suitable to all parties.
-The amended charter shall be approved, completed, signed, and issued to all members with all possible haste.
+Should any amendment to this charter be required between scheduled reviews, the Co-Chairs will confer with the Council to formulate such amendments agreeable to all parties.
+If approved, the amended charter shall be completed, signed, and issued with all possible haste.